Sister M. Naomi McCloskey, IHM

 October 26, 1897 – February 20, 1960

-Sister M. Naomi McCloskey, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Saturday, February 20, 1960 in Scranton, Pennsylvania.
+Sister M. Naomi McCloskey, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Saturday, February 20, 1960, at St. Joseph’s Childrens and Maternity Hospital in Scranton, PA.

 Sister Naomi served as a teacher at the following schools: St. John the Evangelist School in Pittston, PA, from 1923 to 1924; St. Leo School in Ashley, PA, in 1924; St. Patrick School in Olyphant, PA, from 1924 to 1925; and Holy Rosary School in Scranton, PA, from 1925 to 1926.
 Sister served as a home economics teacher at Marywood College in Scranton, PA, from 1921 to 1923.

-Sister Naomi also served as a medical technologist at St. Joseph’s Hospital in Carbondale, PA, from 1926 to 1938; adoption social worker at St. Joseph’s Children’s and Maternity Hospital in Scranton, PA, from 1938 to 1955; and administrator and superior at the St. Joseph’s Children’s and Maternity Hospital in Scranton, PA, from 1955 until the time of her death.
+Sister Naomi also served as a medical technologist at St. Joseph’s Hospital in Carbondale, PA, from 1926 to 1938; and adoption social worker at St. Joseph’s Children’s and Maternity Hospital in Scranton, PA, from 1938 to 1955.

-She is preceded in death by a brother, William, Jr., and two sisters, Anna and Marie.
+She was preceded in death by a brother, William G. Jr.; and two sisters, Anna and Marie.

-She is survived by two sisters, Elizabeth Eleanor and Alys.
+She is survived by two sisters, Elizabeth Eleanor McCloskey and Alys McCloskey, both of Jermyn, PA.

 Archival Remembrance: